NVIDIA DIGITS vs OCI Vision

 - Does it have a free plan?

-- No, OCI Vision does not offer a free plan.
+- No, OCI Vision does not offer a free plan or trial currently.

 - What integrations does it support?

-- It integrates with OCI security and data services.
+- It integrates tightly with Oracle Cloud Infrastructure security and data services.

 - Who is it best for?